-Short Vita (PDF)
+Short CV (PDF)

 Other biographical writings:

-“A Blessing of Influences” - An excerpt of an autobiographical essay published in Howard Gardner Under Fire (PDF)
+“A Blessing of Influences,” an excerpt of an autobiographical essay published in Howard Gardner Under Fire (PDF)

 One Way of Making a Social Scientist (PDF)

-Bio written by Ellen Winner (PDF)
+Short biography written by Ellen Winner (PDF)

-21 years later, ‘Multiple Intelligences’ still debated
+“21 years later, ‘Multiple Intelligences’ still debated” (Washington Post)